On rigid varieties with projective reduction: Introduction

+Let us make a historical remark on the representability of Picard functor in rigid geometry.

-When \(K\) is discretely valued, Hartl and L\"{u}tkebohmert proved the representability of the Picard functor on the category of smooth rigid spaces over \(K\) under an additional assumption that \(X\) has a strict semistable formal model (c.f.~\cite{HL}).
-In a private communication the author is informed that Evan Warner proved that the Picard functor in the generality above is represented by a rigid space over \(\Spa(K,\mathcal{O})\) (c.f.~\cite{Warner}).
-One is naturally led to ask when \(\Pic^0_X\) is proper over \(K\).
-In this paper we prove the following:
+\begin{remark} \leavevmode \begin{enumerate} \item When \(K\) is discretely valued, Hartl and L\"{u}tkebohmert proved the representability of the Picard functor on the category of smooth rigid spaces over \(K\) under an additional assumption that \(X\) has a strict semistable formal model (c.f.~\cite{HL}).
+They prove a structure theorem for the Picard space.
+In particular, the it is quasi-separated. \item In Warner's thesis it is proved that assuming \(K\) has characteristic \(0\), the Picard functor defined on a suitable category of adic spaces over \(K\) is represented by a separated rigid space over \(\Spa(K,\mathcal{O})\) (c.f.~\cite[Theorem 1.0.2]{Warner}). \item In general, we expect the Picard functor of a proper smooth rigid space over \(K\) to be represented by a separated rigid space. \end{enumerate} \end{remark}